Malory Towers (TV series): Critical reception

 Malory Towers has garnered critical acclaim (with The Guardian calling the adaptation "absolutely ripping" and The Independent calling the series "a throughly modern take" of the classic book series).
 Victoria Legal at The Times picked the series' debut episode as her pick of the week, calling the series a "gift [that is] absolutely true to the spirit of the originals ... escapist, nostalgic and as glorious a treat as a midnight feast".
 Other favorable reviews came from Good Housekeeping, The Daily Telegraph and The Daily Mail with the last reviews giving Malory Towers four stars.

 Accolades and awards

 Malory Towers was nominated in 2022 for a Rose d'Or in the Children and Youth category.
-In 2023, the series was nominated for four Children's and Family Emmy Awards.
-It was nominated in six categories for the 2025 Children's and Family Emmy Awards, with Amanda Lawrence winning for her performance as Matron Shipley.
+The series was nominated for four Children's and Family Emmy Awards and was nominated in six categories for the 2025 Children's and Family Emmy Awards, including an acting nomination both years for Ella Bright.
+Amanda Lawrence won in 2025 in the supporting performer category for her performance as Matron Shipley.
+The series was nominated in five categories for the 2026 Children's and Family Emmy Awards, including acting nominations for Danya Griver, Ellie Goldstein and April V. Woods.

 Malory Towers was also nominated for three Canadian Screen Awards across the 2021 and 2023 ceremonies.